-- To determine the Club Champion and New Mexico State Champion Pilot (s) - To stimulate the development of aerostation by a comparison of performance of pilots and aerostats; - To reinforce friendship among aeronauts.
+- To determine the Club Champion.

+- To stimulate the development of aerostation by a comparison of performance of pilots and aerostats;

+- To reinforce friendship among aeronauts.

 1.2 DEFINITION OF CHAMPION

 1.2.1 The Champion shall be the competitor who has the highest aggregate score at the end of the event.